 - Sridhar Chandrasekaran, Partner at Goldratt Consulting, leader in constraint-based decision-making

-The panel will take place on Thursday, June 25th at 2:00 PM EST.
+The panel took place on Thursday, June 25th at 2:00 PM EST.